Hugh Laurie said he ‘doesn’t care about’ House fans ‘or reliving the show’ in brutal interview refusal

 In March 2020, Laurie did briefly revisit the character to imagine what House would have said about the coronavirus pandemic.

-The actor shared his best bet in a recent tweet, writing: “I can’t speak for House, obviously – no one’s written clever words for me to say – but I’m pretty sure he’d tell you it’s not a matter of ‘solving’ Covid.
+The actor shared his theory in a tweet, writing: “I can’t speak for House, obviously – no one’s written clever words for me to say – but I’m pretty sure he’d tell you it’s not a matter of ‘solving’ Covid.

 “This is an epidemic, not a diagnostic problem.
 We solve it together by staying apart.”